quiescentsam/quiescentsam.github.io/_posts/2021/2021-01-25-redshift-developer.md

 I wanted to find a table in redshift cluster and was looking for something similar to dba_ or v$ views in oracle to find the table.

-Below is the query we can use.
+Below is the query we can use to find with name starting with 'table'

 ```sql